Get Matched With Early Childhood Education Programs

 Common Degree Requirements

-A federal mandate requires that all teacher’s assistants who are employed by Title I schools must hold a certificate as a teacher’s assistant and have a minimum a two-year degree.
+A federal mandate requires that all teacher’s assistants who are employed by Title I schools must hold a certificate as a teacher’s assistant and have a minimum two-year degree.

 Exams and Licenses